alexiv-tn65/llm_telegram_bot/readme.md

             USERNAME - user nickname (superguy)
             ID - user Id (999999999)
-        so, user_name_template="USERNAME FIRSTNAME ID" translatede to user name "superguy Jon 999999999" generator_script=GeneratorLlamaCpp
+        so, user_name_template="USERNAME FIRSTNAME ID" translatede to user name "superguy Jon 999999999" but if you planed to use template and group chat - you shold add "\n" sign to stopping_strings to prevent bot impersonating!!! generator_script=GeneratorLlamaCpp
         name of generator script (generators folder):
             - generator_llama_cpp - based on llama-cpp-python, recommended